Massive particle surfaces and black hole shadows from intrinsic curvature: Examples

 \section{Examples}

 In this section we provide some examples of spacetime metrics that are stationary and in certain cases non asymptotically flat.
-The master equation for the existence of massive particle surfaces is calculated using the Jacobi metric defined in \cite{Arganaraz:2021fwu}.
-We also show that this Jacobi metric inherits the information regarding the shadows, namely the parameters that can be used to construct the so called celestial coordinates that are used to describe the shape of the shadow.
+The master equation for the existence of massive particle surfaces is calculated using the Riemannian metric defined in \eqref{jacobim:3}.
+We also show that this metric inherits the information regarding the shadows of black holes, namely the parameters that can be used to construct the so called celestial coordinates that are used to describe the shape of the shadow.
+We also calculate, when it is possible, the radius of the innermost stable circular orbit and the photon surface radius.